-On May 5, 2020, the U.S. Department of Education released new Title IX regulations that will change the way that we investigate and resolve allegations of sexual misconduct.
-The effective date for these regulations is August 14, 2020.
+On June 23, 2022, the U.S. Department of Education released proposed changes to Title IX regulations that may change the way that we investigate and resolve allegations of sexual misconduct.
+Click here to find the proposed rules.